wfdb/wfdb.github.io/index.md

 ## About Us

-WFDB is under active development (in 2022)!
-A WFDB working group has been formed to coordinate efforts to make WFDB more useful, popular, and accessible.
+WFDB is under active development!
+A working group, composed of MIT-LCP members and external collaborators, has been formed to coordinate efforts in making WFDB more useful, popular, and accessible.

 Methods include designing better APIS, improving performance, improving documentation, adding new file formats, adding support for more languages, and more.